Pasha Palanker: Facing Fear, Building Strength, and Leaving a Legacy of Impact

 Transcript

-Hey everybody, really excited for this very special episode with my dear friend Pasha Polanker.
+Head to mojo.so/slash mick unplugged for your seven-day free trial and start feeling the difference.
+Hey, everybody, really excited for this very special episode with my dear friend Pasha Polanker.

 If you want to know the mindset that's needed post-military, post-service, this is the episode for you.

-Pasha's going to go through his story, the moment where he had to make a split-second decision to save combat life.
+Pasha is going to go through his story, the moment where he had to make a split-second decision to save combat life.

 You're going to want to hear that story.
+We're also going to talk about some misconceptions.

 We're going to go through the things that he's doing now.

-And then, in the quick five, we're going to understand where does he feel the most alive?
+And then in the quick five, we're going to understand where does he feel the most alive?
+This episode, I promise, is going to change your life.

-Please join me in welcoming one of my closest friends, Mr.
+Please join me in welcoming one of my closest friends, Mr. Pasha Polanka.

-Pasha, how are you doing today, brother?
+Pasha, how you doing today, brother?
+I'm doing great, brother.
+Thanks for that amazing intro.

-Dude, like, you know, us, we talk all the time, but it all goes back to what, November of last year.
+I'm honored and grateful to be here with you.
+Dude, like, you know, us, we talk all all the time, but it all goes back to what, November of last year.

 We meet at one of the Robert Irvine Foundation's events, their year-end beats and eats.
+Yeah.

+I think our bond became bourbon, right?
 Aside from Robert and the team, we were sitting there having a bourbon together, talking about life.

-And then I found out all the crazy, cool things that you have done.
+And then I found out all the crazy, cool things that you have done,

-Not only just in life, but what you do for others and what your life history has been.
+not only just in life, but what you do for others and what your life history has been.
+And that bond will never be broken, man.

 So one, just thank you for that moment.

 Thank you for the moments that you've continued to share with me.
+And we'll talk about some of those later.

 That means a lot to me coming from you.

-bourbon was an easy conversation starter.
+bourbon Bourbon was an easy conversation starter.

-Pasha, I mean, we know each other.
+Pasha, I mean, we know each other,

-But one thing I've always waited to ask you, although we've kind of hinted on it a little bit, is your because, right?
+but one thing I've always waited to ask you, although we've kind of hinted on it a little bit, is your because, right?

-Like, you know, that moment, those moments that keep you driven, those things that keep you
+Like, you know, that moment, those moments that keep you driven, those things that keep you.

-doing the things that you do for others.
+Doing the things that you do for others.

 What's your because, bro?